NullCode1337/NullRAT/README.md

 - Take pictures using victim's webcam
 - Take screenshot of victim's PC
 - Download files from victim's PC
-- Upload files to victom's PC
+- Upload files to victim's PC
 - Get some information about their PC
 - Execute command prompt commands (Thank you Sp00p)
 - Find victim's approximate location